-The Zayed Centre for Research into Rare Disease in Children (pictured middle)
+The Zayed Centre for Research into Rare Disease in Children (pictured right)

-Opened in late 2019, this multi-award-winning building was designed by Stanton Williams Architects and brings together clinical activity, research and workspaces in order to better integrate these activities and increase the impact and scope of life-improving medical discoveries.
+Opened in late 2019, this multi-award-winning building was designed by Stanton Williams Architects and brings together clinical activity, research and workspaces, to better integrate these activities and increase the impact and scope of medical discoveries.
 A collaboration between Great Ormond Street Hospital and University College London, the building puts research on show to the public, patients and families and, through translational research, aims to reduce the bench-to bedside-time of new medical breakthroughs.

-The Great Ormond Street Sight and Sound Centre, supported by Premier Inn (pictured bottom)
+The Great Ormond Street Sight and Sound Centre, supported by Premier Inn

-This historic and much-loved listed building originally provided healthcare for the Italian population of London.
-Following its closure in 1990, the building was purchased by Great Ormond Street and, for the next 28 years, was utilised for non patient-facing services.
-The building has now been fully refurbished, extended and remodelled to designs by Sonnemann Toon Architects, which deftly transformed it into a 21st-century healthcare facility.
-The brief was to provide welcoming and homely spaces that would be easy to navigate for children and young people with sight and hearing impairment.
+This historic listed building originally provided healthcare for London's Italian population.
+After its closure in 1990, the building was purchased by Great Ormond Street and used for non patient-facing services.
+The building has now been fully refurbished, extended and remodelled to designs by Sonnemann Toon Architects, which transformed it into a modern healthcare facility.
+The brief was to provide welcoming, homely spaces that would be easy to navigate for children and young people with sight and hearing impairment.